-• Update 10/2022: the updates for the "training" section above are also applicable to the "task clarification and prompting" section.
-Anecdotally, during dialogue surrounding data sharing, several CSB staff have shared that internal lists of behaviorists that are providing services in their catchment area are used by SCs, which may be considered a type of job aid for this task (with that noted, this also may be possibly limiting the scope of providers that are accessed based on the frequency of updates to these internal lists used by CSBs).

-- Update 4/2023: DBHDS has launched a new section of the Behavioral Services webpage that includes a search engine for providers of therapeutic behavioral consultation.
+- Update 10/2022: the updates for the "training" section above are also applicable to the "task clarification and prompting" section.
+Anecdotally, during dialogue surrounding data sharing, several CSB staff have shared that internal lists of behaviorists that are providing services in their catchment area are used by SCs, which may be considered a type of job aid for this task (with that noted, this also may be possibly limiting the scope of providers that are accessed based on the frequency of updates to these internal lists used by CSBs). - Update 4/2023: DBHDS has launched a new section of the Behavioral Services webpage that includes a search engine for providers of therapeutic behavioral consultation.
 This went live in April 2023 and information was provided to the community on this resource via the List Serv.
 DBHDS plans to highlight this in upcoming support coordinator and provider roundtables, in communication with DD Directors and CSB Executives, and in the upcoming ABA Snippet in the Office of Integrated Health's monthly newsletter. - Update 10/2023: The update to the training section above also is applicable to this section.
 Additionally, DBHDS provided information on the search engine in the ABA Snippet in May 2023 in the hopes of increasing awareness of this resource.
 DBHDS has made an update to the search engine since it launched to include additional language filters (e.g. American Sign Language) for providers and CSB/BHA coverage area for inperson services.
-DBHDS has also created an automated form that is available on the Behavioral Services website so providers can updated their information in the search engine with ease.
+DBHDS has also created an automated form that is available on the Behavioral Services website so providers can updated their information in the search engine with ease. - Update 4/2024: DBHDS continues to add providers to the search engine upon request.
+Since the last reporting period, there have been 15 provider modifications (either new requests to be added to the search engine, or updates to existing profiles) within the search engine.